 Intoxication Manslaughter Defense Strategies

-Challenge to BAC tests
+A Challenge to BAC tests

-That means that while you may have been driving under the influence and been involved in an accident that resulted in another person’s death, you may not be guilty of intoxication manslaughter.
-For instance, if another person caused the accident and your intoxication did not contribute to the resulting death, you’re not guilty.
+That means that while you may have been driving under the influence and been involved in an accident that caused another person’s death, you may not be guilty of the serious intoxication manslaughter felony.

-For example, if you are driving the speed limit through a green light and another car blows through a red light, smashing into your vehicle and causing the death of the driver, your intoxication did not cause the death of the other driver.
+For example, if you are driving the speed limit through a green light and another car blows through a red light, smashing into your vehicle and causing the driver’s death, your intoxication did not cause the other driver’s death.

 Contact a Houston Intoxication Manslaughter Attorney

-Texas takes intoxication manslaughter charges seriously and you can bet the prosecution will try to get the maximum sentence possible.
-Don’t attempt to defend yourself with underqualified and inexperienced attorneys.
-Call Blass Law or send us a message.
-Let our team of intoxication manslaughter defense attorneys get you the best possible outcome for your case.
+Texas takes intoxication manslaughter charges seriously, and you can be sure the prosecution will try to stick you with the maximum sentence possible.
+Don’t attempt to defend yourself with inexperienced attorneys or lawyers with little criminal law litigation experience.